Kolo-Naukowe-AI-Star/test-turinga/README.md

 ## Setup

-run setup.sh in bash to install all needed dependencies / llm
+Run `setup.sh` in bash to install all needed dependencies / llm

 ```bash
 python server.py # to start up server (right now it has 50/50 chance for matching with AI / waiting for another user)